-19 Table 6-1 lists the questions you are asked if you want either a local area or a mixed-interconnect configuration.
-Typical responses are explained in the table.
+20 Table 5-1 lists the questions you are asked if you want either a local area or mixed-interconnect configuration.
+Typical responses are explained in the tables.

-Table 6-1 Installation Questions for Local Area and Mixed-Interconnect Configure ations -- --------
+Table 5-1 Installation Questions for Local Area and Mixed-Interconnect Configurations

 Question How to Respond Will this node be a cluster member (Y/N)?
 Enter Y. What is the node's DECnet node name?
-Enter the DECnet node name-for example, JUPITR.
+Enter DECnet node name-for example, JUPITR.
 The DECnet node name may be from 1 to 6 alphanumeric characters in length and may not include dollar signs or underscores.
 What is the node's DECnet node address?
-Enter the DECnet node address-for example, 2.2.
+Enter DECnet node address-for example, 2.2.
 Will the Ethernet be used for cluster communications (Y/N)?
 Enter Y. The Ethernet is required for cluster (SCS internode) communications in local area and mixed-interconnect configurations.
-Enter this cluster's group number: Enter a number in the range from 1-4095 or 61440-65535.
+Enter this cluster's group number: Enter a number in the range from 1 to 4095 or 61440 to 65535.
 Enter this cluster's password: Enter the cluster password.
 The password must be from 1 to 31 alphanumeric characters in length and may include dollar signs and underscores.
 Re-enter this cluster's password for verification: Re-enter the password.
 Will JUPITR be a disk server (Y/N)?
 Enter Y. In local area and mixed- interconnect configurations, the system disk is always served to the cluster.
 Refer to the VMS VAXcluster Manual for information on served cluster disks.

-How to Respond Enter a response appropriate for your configuration.
-Enter the appropriate class value.
-If you have a mixed-interconnect configuration, the value must be between 1 and 255; you cannot enter 0.
+Will JUPITR serve HSC disks (Y)?
+Enter a response appropriate for your configuration.
+Enter a value for JUPITR's ALLOCLASS parameter: Enter the appropriate allocation class value.
+If you have a mixed-interconnect configuration, the value must be between 1 and 255, you cannot enter 0.
+Does this cluster contain a quorum disk (Y/N)?
 Enter Y or N, depending on your configuration.
-If you enter Y, the procedure will prompt for the name of the quorum disk.
+If you enter Y, the procedure asks for the name of the quorum disk.
 Enter the device name of the quorum disk.